 It should be noted that although the Regional Spatial Strategy for the North West (RSS) was officially revoked by the Secretary of State on 6th July 2010, RSS was reinstated on 10th November 2010 following a legal challenge which found this revocation to be unlawful.
-The enactment of the Localism Bill allowed for the revocation process to begin.
-This involved a 12-week consultation into eight strategic environmental assessments looking at the decision to scrap regional strategies, which had to be completed before orders could be laid in Parliament to revoke RSS.
-The North West RSS was formally revoked on 20th May 2013 and therefore as at 31st March 2014, the North West RSS is no longer part of the adopted Development Plan.
+The enactment of the Localism Bill allows for the revocation process to begin.
+This has so far involved a 12-week consultation into eight strategic environmental assessments looking at the decision to scrap regional strategies, which must be completed before orders can be laid in Parliament to revoke RSS.
+While some RSSs have now been formally revoked, as at 31st March 2013, the North West RSS remains part of the adopted Development Plan.